Choosing the Right Rental Equipment · · 29 min read

 Class IV: Internal Combustion Engine Trucks (Cushion Tires)

-Type IV lift trucks, powered by internal combustion engines and equipped with solid cushion tires, are specifically designed for heavy-duty applications on smooth surfaces.
-With weight capacities ranging from 11,000 to 17,600 pounds, these lift trucks excel in moving substantial loads in environments such as warehouses, production facilities, and distribution centers.
-Their cushion tires enhance both stability and maneuverability, making them particularly effective in tight spaces where precision is essential.
+Class IV forklifts, powered by internal combustion engines and equipped with solid cushion tires, are engineered for heavy-duty applications on smooth surfaces.
+With load capacities ranging from 11,000 to 17,600 pounds, these forklifts are ideal for transporting substantial loads in environments such as warehouses, manufacturing facilities, and distribution centers.
+Their cushion tires enhance stability and maneuverability, making them particularly effective in tight spaces where precision is crucial.

-Their robust design enables them to handle heavy loads efficiently, often achieving lift heights of up to 130 inches and travel speeds of 14 MPH.
-This versatility positions them as a preferred choice for numerous applications, including lumberyards and shipping ports, where reliability and performance are critical.
+In industrial settings, Class IV forklifts are frequently utilized for tasks such as loading and unloading trucks, stacking products, and moving raw materials.
+Their robust design allows them to handle heavy loads efficiently, often reaching lift heights of up to 130 inches and travel speeds of 14 MPH.
+This versatility makes them a preferred choice for various applications, including lumberyards and shipping ports, where reliability and performance are paramount.

-The benefits of cushion tire lift trucks in manufacturing are significant; they strike a balance between power and operational efficiency, facilitating smooth transitions between indoor and outdoor tasks.
-Their capability to operate effectively on flat surfaces while minimizing maintenance requirements further cements their role as an essential asset in material handling operations.
+The advantages of cushion tire forklifts in manufacturing are notable; they provide a balance between power and operational efficiency, allowing for smooth transitions between indoor and outdoor tasks.
+Their ability to operate effectively on flat surfaces while minimizing maintenance needs further solidifies their position as a vital asset in material handling operations.

 Class V: Internal Combustion Engine Trucks (Pneumatic Tires)